Lauryn Eagle

+Early life

+Eagle was born in Randwick, New South Wales, the daughter of Peter and Kerrie Eagle.
+Eagle was from a water skiing family: both her parents were skiers, her father Peter was a 10-time Australian water-skiing champion, and her sister Sarah was placed second at the 2007 World Championships.
+Eagle first learnt to ski when she was four years old, and started racing at the age of nine.
+When she was 20 years old, Eagle's father died when his speedboat flipped and crashed in Sydney Harbour on the way to the Superboat Grand Prix.

 Water skiing

-Coming from a water skiing family, Eagle's father Peter won the Australian title eleven times and sister Sarah placed second at the 2007 World Championships.
-She first learnt to ski at the age of four and started racing when she was nine years old.
-In 2003, she placed second in the Junior Division and at the next World Championships in 2005 she won the women's division title in the F2 class.
+In 2003, Eagle came second in the Junior Division and at the next World Championships in 2005 she won the women's division title in the F2 class.
 In 2006, she won the Australian Speed Championships (U/19) and the Australian Marathon Championships (U/19).
 She then finished third at the 2007 World Championship in May in the Formula 1 Division.
 She retired shortly from racing after her father's death in 2008.
 In 2009 Lauryn returned to racing, placing third at the 2009 World Championships and, after suffering a big fall in the third race, seventh in the 2011 World Championships.

 Professional boxing career

 Eagle took up boxing and, upon turning professional in 2010, she went 2–0–1 with one knockout that year; in 2011 she suffered two split-decision losses.

 On 13 July 2012, she defeated Kiangsak Sithsaithong (then 9–0–0 4KO) by a 5th-round TKO to win the World Boxing Foundation women's super featherweight title, improving her record to 3–2–1 2 knockouts.

 The match was widely criticised within the boxing media.
 Commentators pointed out that Eagle had not fought more than six rounds in her career and had not won a fight since 2010.
 It was also noted that Sithsaithong's record was almost entirely against debut fighters in Thai villages.

 In September 2012, Eagle participated in a promotional fight against Fox FM radio presenter Matt Tilley in a 'Champ vs Chump' promotion.
 Eagle won the three-round fight by a TKO in the third round.
 Two days later Eagle fought New Zealand's Nicki Bigwood as an undercard to former professional rugby league footballer Solomon Haumono's fight, winning in a unanimous decision in a six-round bout.

-On January 30, 2013 she won the vacant Australia female lightweight title beating Nadine Brown on points at the Sydney Entertainment Centre.
+On 30 January 2013 she won the vacant Australia female lightweight title beating Nadine Brown on points at the Sydney Entertainment Centre.